-There are several meth addiction treatment options available today.
+There are several common meth addiction treatment options available today.
 Fortunately, substance abuse and recovery programs have become a top priority for the federal government and state governments, which means there is a vast amount of funding for researching and treating substance abuse.
 If you are looking for a meth addiction treatment program, consider one of these research-based options.

-The Matrix Model
+The Matrix Model for Meth Addiction

-By offering numerous treatment modalities, the Matrix Model is able to address several different life areas including physical health, behavioral health, mental health and relationships.
-The Matrix Model also encourages participants to engage in a variety of activities that can be used as coping mechanisms, such as sports, arts, crafts, socialization and other healthy hobbies.
+By offering numerous treatment modalities, the Matrix Model is able to address several different life areas including physical health, behavioral health, mental health, and relationships.
+The Matrix Model also encourages participants to engage in a variety of activities that can be used as coping mechanisms, such as sports, arts, crafts, socialization, and other healthy hobbies.

 The MIEDAR method is based on the idea that rewards and incentives are more effective than punishments.
 Not only does this increase the desire for change, but it makes meth addiction treatment an attractive option because there are significant tangible rewards to be gained.
 Studies have shown that the MIEDAR method is extremely useful for treating stimulant drug abuse including meth addiction.
 MIEDAR participants are more likely to remain in counseling and remain abstinent for longer periods of time.

-Like the MIEDAR program, contingency management programs are based on offering incentives for abstaining from substance use.
+Like the MIEDAR program, contingency management programs for meth addiction are based on offering incentives for abstaining from substance use.
 However, many contingency management programs also withhold incentives as punishment for non-compliant behavior.
 For example, in one study of contingency management, participants in a DUI program were required to put down a $50 deposit at the start of the program.
 For each session the participants attended, they received $5 of their money back.
 If they did not comply with the program and missed their session, they would forfeit the $5 for that day.